Looking for more in Writing and Authors or Getting published: submitting to a publisher?

 Go for long, short and shorter

-There is no catch-all standard length for a bio.
+There is no catch-all standard length for an author bio.
 Be sure to write an extended version, around 150 words, a shorter one, 100 words, and an even shorter one, 50 words.
 That way, you should have something to fit the bill no matter what.

 Add your own spin or hook